On the evolution of the volume in Loop Quantum Cosmology: Acknowledgments

 \section{Acknowledgments}

 The author is very grateful to I. Agullo, A. Delhom, J. Lewandowski, G.A.
 Mena Marug\'an, J. Olmedo, T. Pawłowski, and M. Varadarajan for discussions.
 This work was supported by Grants NSF-PHY-1903799 and NSF-PHY-2206557, and by funds of the Hearne Institute for Theoretical Physics.
+It was also partially supported by Project No. MICINN PID2020-118159GB-C41 from Spain.